The neural dynamics of auditory word recognition and integration: Abstract

 Listeners recognize and integrate words in rapid and noisy everyday speech by combining expectations about upcoming content with incremental sensory evidence.
 We present a computational model of word recognition which formalizes this perceptual process in Bayesian decision theory.
 We fit this model to explain scalp EEG signals recorded as subjects passively listened to a fictional story, revealing both the dynamics of the online auditory word recognition process and the neural correlates of the recognition and integration of words.

 The model reveals distinct neural processing of words depending on whether or not they can be quickly recognized.
-While all words trigger a neural response characteristic of probabilistic integration --- voltage modulations predicted by a word's surprisal in context --- these modulations are amplified for words which require more than roughly 100 ms of input to be recognized.
+While all words trigger a neural response characteristic of probabilistic integration --- voltage modulations predicted by a word's surprisal in context --- these modulations are amplified for words which require more than roughly 150 ms of input to be recognized.
 We observe no difference in the latency of these neural responses according to words' recognition times.
-Our results support a two-part model of speech comprehension, combining an eager and rapid process of word recognition with a temporally independent process of word integration.
+Our results are consistent with a two-part model of speech comprehension, combining an eager and rapid process of word recognition with a temporally independent process of word integration.
+However, we also developed alternative models of the scalp EEG signal not incorporating word recognition dynamics which showed similar performance improvements.
+We discuss potential future modeling steps which may help to separate these hypotheses.

-Psycholinguistic studies at the neural and behavioral levels have detailed how listeners actively predict upcoming content at many levels of linguistic representation \citep{kuperberg2016what}, and use these predictions to drive their behavior far before the relevant linguistic input is complete \citep{allopenna1998tracking}.
+\blfootnote{Code to reproduce our analyses is available at \href{https://github.com/hans/word-recognition-and-integration}{\texttt{ {}github.com/hans/word-recognition-and-integration}}.} Psycholinguistic studies at the neural and behavioral levels have detailed how listeners actively predict upcoming content at many levels of linguistic representation \citep{kuperberg2016what}, and use these predictions to drive their behavior far before the relevant linguistic input is complete \citep{allopenna1998tracking}.
 One well-studied neural correlate of this prediction-driven comprehension process is the N400 ERP, a centro-parietally distributed negative voltage modulation measured at the scalp by electroencephalogram (EEG) which peaks around 400 ms after the onset of a word.
 This negative component is amplified for words which are semantically incompatible with their sentence or discourse context \citep{kutas1984brain,brown1993processing,kutas2011thirty,heilbron2022hierarchy}.
 This effect has been taken as evidence that comprehenders actively predict features of upcoming words \citep{delong2005probabilistic,kuperberg2016what,kuperberg2020tale}.
 On one popular account, predictions about upcoming content are used to pre-activate linguistic representations likely to be used when that content arrives.
 The N400 reflects the integration of a recognized word with its context, and this integration is facilitated just when the computational paths taken by the integration process align with those already pre-activated by the listener \citep{kutas2011thirty,federmeier2007thinking}.